Chisnet/smartload/README.md

 ```

-All values default to 0 otherwise.
+Delay and threshold both default to 0 otherwise, while throttle defaults to 100.